JosephTLyons/Track-Notes-1/README.md

 * Spacebar focus is being stolen - User needs to engage FX menu setting "Send all keyboard input to plug - in"

 ### AU in Garageband
-* Insert Timestamp does not work (DAW doesn't provide this info to to developers?)
+* Insert Timestamp does not work (DAW doesn't provide this info to developers?)
 * Command+a to select all isn't working

 ## Things to do before release: